 Marianne Wiinholt has been Ørsted's CFO since 3 October 2013 and is a registered manager of Ørsted with the Danish Business Authority.
 Marianne Wiinholt was educated at Copenhagen Business School, where she received her M.Sc.
 (Business Administration and Auditing) in 1992.
 Prior to joining Ørsted in 2004, Marianne Wiinholt served as an accountant at Arthur Andersen and as head of Group Accounting, Controlling & Tax at Borealis AS.
 Marianne Wiinholt is a member of the Board of Directors and Chairman of the Audit Committee of Norsk Hydro ASA.
-She is also a member of the Board of Directors and Chairman of Coloplast A/S and member of the Board of Directors of Hempel A/S.
+She is also a member of the Board of Directors and Chairman of Coloplast A/S and member of the Board of Directors of Hempel A/S and Chairman of the Audit Committee of Hempel A/S.